lse-my459/lse-my459.github.io/index.md

 #### Week 9: [Probabilistic topic models](https://github.com/lse-my459/lectures/blob/master/week09/)

-This session will teach how to automatically classify documents into unknown categories using probabilistic topic models.
+This session will discuss probabilistic topic models.
 We will learn how to run the Latent Dirichlet Allocation (LDA) model and the Structural Topic Model (STM), which allows researchers to use covariates to learn about the prevalence and content of topics.